 Next, I invite the class to be curious about these responses by asking them to identify which ones communicate resistance.
 I mark them parenthetically:

-1) The threat of rape is analogous to threat of terrorism.
+1) The threat of rape is analogous to the threat of terrorism.

 2) Rape culture terrorizes women.